 My association with Domke bags goes back to their earliest days.
 When I first became interested in photography, the brands serious photographers lusted after were Domke, Billingham and Lowe Pro.

-Billingham's were the Rolls Royce of bags, Domke's were the character filled journalists bags (designed by one) and the Lowe pro's were the work horse problem solvers.
+Billingham's were the Rolls Royce of bags, loved by world travellers and still a favourite of many.
+Domke's were the character filled photo journalists bags (and designed by one) and the Lowe pro's were the work horse problem solvers and outdoor expedition bags.

 The only other Domke I own at the moment was a purchase of weakness.
 When in Japan last year I found a bag that I had not seen before, a F3x rugged-wear in olive.
 The rugged wear bags are lighter and more weather resistant than the standard canvas Domkes, but have only been available in brown with light trim as far as I knew.
 Japan has a special relationship with Domke, often getting special edition or bespoke bags just for their market.
 I left the shop empty handed, but returned soon after.
 To put this into perspective, I was in the process of clearing out a lot of bags, two Domke f3x's (canvas olive and ballistic) included, so getting this was a little crazy.